We are so blessed to be with you. My name is Tye and we are going to share with you how God restored our marriage even when it seemed impossible.

 “But seek first his kingdom and his righteousness, and all these things will be given to you as well.”

-Our God is a god of second chances.
+Our God is The God of Second Chances.
 He wants you to have an abundant life full of joy.
 He wants to demolish strongholds in your life.
 He wants to set you free.
 Our marriage is a miracle only by God’s grace.

 So what is it like to love the second time around?
 It’s amazing!